-6.1.9 The Contractor agreed and required to submit the TDMP for the (i) turf grass establishment period and (ii) next wet season.
+6.1.9 The Contractor submitted the TDMP for the coming wet season 2007 to the Engineer for approval in this reporting month.
+However, no TDMP for turf grass establishment period.
 The pesticide is a prohibited substance which is not allowed to be discharged to any water bodies under the WPCO.
-According to the latest turfing programme submitted by the Contractor, it will start in 12 February 2007 at Hole 8 of the new golf course.
-The Contractor was reminded to confine, collect and reuse runoff generated from the irrigation area properly.
-There is no TDMP submitted to the Engineering for approval in this reporting month.
+The Contractor was repeatedly reminded to confine, collect and reuse runoff generated from the irrigation area properly.

-- 6.1.10 The silt fence installed on site was not observed in particular in northern portion of third golf course and other parts of the construction site were not well-maintenance especially at formerly installed areas.
+- 6.1.10 The silt fence installed on site was not observed and not well-maintenance in particular in northern portion of third golf course.
 The Contractor was repeatedly reminded to improve the effectiveness of the mitigation measures and provide sufficient temporary drainage system on site. - 6.1.11 Permanent drainage system should be installed properly before turfing at each of the golf hole.
-Although the installation of the closed low flow drainage system is in progress (runoff cannot pumping back to the existing reservoir directly), runoff will be concentrated at underground water tanks and/or lakes for the temporary storage areas. - 6.1.12 Construction of the desalination plant was completed and the surrounded slopes were hydroseeded.
-Testing of the desalination plant's using the temporary arrangement pipelines was completed.
-No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.13 The Contractor was reminded to provide adequate mitigation facilities on site and sufficient temporary drainage at temporary bridges no. 5, 9, 10 (two crossings) and 15 to ensure no polluted runoff discharge from the construction works to Streams A, B, C and freshwater inland marsh.
-The construction of permanent bridges at Streams A, B and C and fresh water inland marsh were in progress.
+As the installation of the closed low flow drainage system is in progress (runoff cannot pumping back to the existing reservoir directly), runoff could be concentrated and directly discharge through underground water tanks and/or lakes overflow or catch basins to the sea / streams. - 6.1.12 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.13 All temporary bridges will dismantle before wet season (end of March).
+Construction of permanent bridges will be completed before the wet season.
+According to the EP, the construction of the permanent bridges should be completed within dry season (March 2007).
+All permanent bridge construction method was complied with the EP condition.
 Construction of a pipe culvert bridge at Stream B2 was completed.
-Permanent bridges at Stream A, Stream C and fresh water inland marsh should be constructed by precast unit while permanent bridge at Stream B2 will be constructed by in-situ method according to the EP. - 6.1.14 Construction of drainage system across Stream B2 buffer zone (near to the pipe culvert bridge) was commenced in later January 2007. - 6.1.15 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use. - 6.1.16 No turf has been established during this reporting month.
-The Contractor was reminded to provide temporary drainage system to collect and divert the runoff to the existing reservoir when the permanent closed low flow drainage system is not completed yet.
+Construction of drainage system across Stream B2 buffer zone (near to the pipe culvert bridge) was commenced in later January 2007 and completed during the reporting month. - 6.1.14 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use. - 6.1.15 Turf has been established at Holes 5 and 8.
+The Contractor was reminded to provide temporary drainage system to collect and divert the runoff to the existing reservoir when the permanent closed low flow drainage system is not completed yet. - 6.1.16 As permanent cart path, turfing and hydroseeding areas (permanent areas and eroded slope) will gradually completed, therefore, runoff from the construction site will decrease is expected. - 6.1.17 ADS filter system had been installed at Hole 5 during the previous reporting month.
+Three out of five ADS filter system has been installed at Hole 6 during the reporting month.
+The remaining two units will be installed during the next reporting month.